manjotsidhu/GODz_Kernel_a106_wiko/README.md

-Stock Kitkat Kernel Source For Wiko Bloom , Micromax Unite 2 and other clones
+Custom Kitkat Kernel Source For Wiko Bloom , Micromax Unite 2 and other clones
 ------
 Version :- 3.4.67 (kitkat)